CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

-We implemented a converter, named MRT,  that transform a plain MXNet model into our Cortex Virtual Machine(CVM) represenation using MXNet's nnvm module.
+According to above disscusion, we implemented a converter using MXNet's nnvm module, named MRT,  that transform a plain MXNet model into our Cortex Virtual Machine(CVM) represenation.

 ### Fusion
 batchnorm and dropout, rewriting average pooling